 White Balance Filters (Warming/Cooling)

-These filters will make your photos look warmer and colder, effectively changing the white balance.
+These lens filters will make your photos look warmer and colder, effectively changing the white balance.
 They’re basically out of date now, as we can change our white balance as we please.
-When film was more popular, these were used a lot, because film is set to a single white balance that can’t be changed.

 An FLD (Fluorescent Lighting Daylight) filter is a good example here.
 This filter type allows the camera to photograph under fluorescent lighting.
 This is because it gives natural light colors when under poor conditions.

 How to Choose a Filter

 When it comes to camera filters, you can spend a little or you can spend a lot.
 If you want quality, you have to pay for it.